-You can best benefit from the GDPR by thinking about it as an ongoing project, challenge, an opportunity to improve the quality of your lists, their regular maintenance, and to know your clients better.
+You can best benefit from the GDPR by thinking about it as an ongoing project, challenge, an opportunity to improve the quality of your contact or email lists, their regular maintenance, and to know your clients better.

 This will, in turn, improve the quality of your work, performance, competitiveness, email deliverability rates, conversion, traction, sales, and overall profitability.

 This blog post is a good place to start to understand how GDPR works.
-I will be posting more detailed information throughout 2018, so stay tuned for my upcoming blog and GDPR course posts!
+I will be posting more detailed information soon, so stay tuned for my upcoming blog and updated GDPR posts!

 Having a cybersecurity insurance covering GDPR is recommended in all cases.
 Appointing a data representative in the EU is also good practice if you have clients in the EU Region.

-The good news is that all this should not cost you more than a couple of hundred dollars on sorting out your GDPR compliance.
-Don’t overspend on lawyers, IT professionals or representatives either.
+My advice is that you shouldn't pay more than a couple of hundred dollars on sorting out your GDPR compliance.
+Don’t overspend on lawyers, IT professionals or EU representatives either.
 It’s a simple process that you can figure out and do yourself in most cases.

 2-1 When the GDPR mentions data subjects, it means any EU citizens whose data you are dealing with.
 This applies to everybody you may deal with including your clients, vendors, affiliates, partners, employees, suppliers, contractors, subcontractors, and people on your email lists.

 2-2 Make sure you take the consent of people whose data you deal with and that they know exactly how you will use their information.
-Then only use this data for the purposes you took consent for (their prior written approval).
+Then only use this data (their prior written approval) for the purposes you took consent for.

 Let’s say someone signed up for your freebie.
 Send them your freebie only, and don’t put them on your email marketing list to send them other promotion on your activities or try to sell them your latest book, coaching, or online course.
 You need to have a separate consent to do that.

-You’ll find a template for how to make your own data map in the resource list hereinbelow.
+You’ll find a template for how to make your own data map in the resources list below.

 2-4 It’s good practice to keep those records for 7 to 10 years depending on the tax and data protection laws of your country.
 You should identify in your records on which basis you got the data (law, contract, consent, etc.)